 (2) A copy of a summons to discharge or vary a certificate to be acted upon by the Accountant without further order must be served on the Accountant as soon as practicable after the issue thereof.

-(3) Subject to paragraph (4) the Registrar’s certificate shall, upon the expiry of the period specified in relation to it in paragraph (1) be binding on the parties to the proceedings unless discharged or varied by order under paragraph (1).
+(3) Subject to subrule (4) the Registrar’s certificate shall, upon the expiry of the period specified in relation to it in subrule (1) be binding on the parties to the proceedings unless discharged or varied by order under subrule (1).

 (4) A Judge may, in special circumstances, upon application by summons or motion, by order discharge or vary the certificate of a Registrar, notwithstanding that the certificate has become binding on the parties.

 [Rule 28A inserted in Gazette 2 Jul 1982 p.
-2317.]
+2317; amended in Gazette 28 Jun 2011 p.
+2552.]

 Division 7 — Further consideration